What is limonene? The citrus terpene found in cannabis

 Extraction methods of limonene

-Solvent extraction uses chemicals such as hexane to dissolve limonene and other aromatic compounds from the peel.
-The choice of method depends on several factors such as yield, purity, and cost.
+Solvent extraction employs chemicals such as hexane to dissolve limonene along with other aromatic compounds.
+The choice of method depends on factors such as yield, cost, and purity.
+Cold pressing and steam distillation are often seen as more environmentally friendly, while solvent extraction may achieve higher concentrations.

-Apart from essential oils, limonene can also be obtained through chemical synthesis or fermentation using microorganisms such as yeasts or bacteria.
-These methods are used mainly for industrial purposes rather than for producing food or cosmetics-grade limonene.
+In addition to essential oil extraction, limonene can also be synthesised chemically or produced by fermentation using microorganisms like yeast or bacteria.
+These techniques are mainly used in industrial contexts rather than in food or cosmetic applications.

 Limonene in cannabis